zvolin/ethereum-canister/README.md

 Ethereum will likely be familiar with them too so there is no point in trying to be innovative there.
 Those usually just have the same name, take the same arguments, and return the same types (or their `Candid` counterparts).

-Depending on whether the function requires making an RPC call to the execution node or not, it's either marked as an `update` or `query` function.
+Functions are categorized as update or query based on whether they involve making an RPC call to the execution node or not.
 Examples of queries can be `get_block_number` or `get_gas_price`, which just take information from already synchronized blocks.
-Examples of updates are calling the function of a contract or estimating the gas for a transaction as it requires fetching addresses and other data.
+Examples of updates are calling the function of a contract or estimating the gas for a transaction as it requires fetching the addresses and other data.

 For the smart contract standards like the erc20 or erc721 the exposed API's are in form `${standard_name}_${function_name}` eg. `erc20_balance_of`.
 The parameters to those functions are Candid's equivalents for the parameters from the contract's standard ABI.
 It is on the ethereum canister to properly encode them before making a `call`.

-As for now, the only exposed function that doesn't conform to the above is the `setup` function, which configures and starts the helios client.
+Presently, the setup function is the only exception to the aforementioned categorization.
+It is responsible for configuring and initiating the helios client.
 It is required to be called before any other function, otherwise, the called function will return an error.
 It takes urls to the consensus node and execution node the client will connect to, as well as the type of network it should operate on and an optional weak subjectivity checkpoint, a trusted hash of a block that nodes agree on.
 If not provided, the last checkpoint from provided consensus node will be taken.
 Please note that providing a checkpoint that is too old